danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber book review demo app test browser](../images/cucumber-book-review-demo-app-test-browser.png "cucumber book review demo app test browser")

 So perhaps the problem lies in the css selector.
-This is a regular browser so you can open dev tools and inspect elements.
+This is a regular browser so you can open the developer tools and inspect elements.
 And here we see the issue is that the `data-testid` in the markup is `form-validation-errors`:

 ![cucumber book review demo app test browser dev tools](../images/cucumber-book-review-demo-app-test-browser-dev-tools.png "cucumber book review demo app test browser dev tools")